SanjuSreejith/Thekkan-coders/README.md

 We’ve launched with two proverb-powered mini-games:
 - 🐘 Aadi Thettiyāl Āṇayum Veezhum – Dodge your downfall in a game of timing and wit.
 - 🐍 Pukkanja kolli Purathu – Brave the unknown, but beware what lurks beyond.
-- 🐸 Thavala Karanjall Mazha Peyum- coincidence mistaken for causation
+- 🐸 Thavala Karanjall Mazha Peyum- coincidence mistaken for causation(weather alert option)

 Each game turns age-old wisdom into bite-sized fun.
 🚀 What’s Coming